TimBrrll/GNN_Variants_thesis/README.md

 # Master's Thesis: The Expressive Power of Variants of the Weisfeiler-Leman Algorithm applied to Graph Neural Networks
 This is the repository containing the code for my masters thesis: "The Expressive Power of Variants of the Weisfeiler-Leman Algorithm applied to Graph Neural Networks" supervised by Prof. Christopher Morris.

+In the `code` folder of this repository, we have stored all code that was used for the evaluation part of the thesis.
+Under `counterexample` we have coded the k-FWL, the S-k-WL, the M-k-WL and the TM-k-WL applied to the graph pair showed in chapter 4.5.
+In the 'code/main_methods' folder you can find all coded GNN and kernel models, both the state-of-the-art compared baselines as well as the models that are proposed in the thesis.

 # Running by using Docker
 As it is the simplest way to install all dependencies, we recommend deploying and running the code via Docker.
 We refer to the [Docker installation site](https://docs.docker.com/engine/install/) for further information.
 In the `Dockerfile` found at the root of this repository, you can adjust which main method you would like to run.
 This can be found in line 53 and can be adjusted freely before building the image.